swh00tw/swh00tw-blog/apps/frontend/src/posts/Blockchain-learning-note-1.md

 ### Wallet

 Wallets store cryptocurrency assets and allow users to make transactions.
-Each wallet contains information like a public key and a private key.
-You can think the public is like an email address.
+Each wallet contains information like public keys and private keys.
+You can think a public key of a network is like an email address.
 People can have your public key so that they can transfer money to you.
 However, you should never share private key.
 It's like the password of an account.
 Once you give people your private key(password), they have your money.

-We can further categorize wallets on two different dimensions: **custody** and \*\*hot/cold.
+We can further categorize wallets on two different dimensions: **custody** and **hot/cold**.

 Custody: